- When to think about video distribution

 You might be surprised that we’re only just getting to the point where we recommend you create your content.
 But we firmly believe that if you want to maximise your chances of a successful video campaign, you need to do most of the thinking about distribution before you start working on the video.
 This will mean your creative brainstorming can focus on your objectives and preferred distribution channels.
 You can use all the data you have gathered on your target audience to really refine your planning and to develop ideas that will deliver results.

-Armed with this information, you will be able to select your format, such as commercial, social video, case study, explainer, promo video.
+Armed with this information, you will be able to select your format, such as commercial, social video, case study (find out how to make a case study video), explainer, promo video.
 You will also be able to choose the style – are you appealing to the audience’s lifestyle ambitions?
 Will you go for a documentary style?
 Or will it be more editorial-led?

 Setting your budget